2024 United States House of Representatives elections in North Carolina

 The 2024 United States House of Representatives elections in North Carolina were held on November 5, 2024, to elect the fourteen U.S. representatives from the State of North Carolina, one from all fourteen of the state's congressional districts.
 The elections coincided with the 2024 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
 The primary elections took place on March 5, 2024.

 Background

 In 2021, the North Carolina Supreme Court ruled against a congressional map proposed by the state legislature deeming it as a partisan gerrymander and drew its own congressional map that was used for the 2022 election cycle.
-However, after the 2022 elections, Republicans gained a majority on the State Supreme Court, and ruled in April 2023 that claims of partisan gerrymandering are non-justiciable.
-The General Assembly passed a new map placing three incumbent Democrats in Republican-leaning districts.
+However, after the 2022 elections, Republicans gained a majority on the State Supreme Court and ruled in April 2023 that claims of partisan gerrymandering are non-justiciable.
+The General Assembly then passed a new map in October 2023, placing three incumbent Democrats in Republican-leaning districts.
+Following the implementation of the boundaries passed in late 2023, multiple incumbent Democrats chose not to run for re-election in heavily altered, unwinnable territory.
+As a direct result, Republicans picked up three seats in the 6th, 13th, and 14th districts, successfully expanding their influence and locking in a commanding 10–4 Republican majority for North Carolina’s U.S. House delegation.